Wade Hampton III: Postwar years

+Redeemers recapture South Carolina

 Other insurgent groups rapidly formed to compound the KKK.
 In South Carolina and other states, groups of men calling themselves "rifle clubs" formed to act as vigilantes in the years after the war.
 In 1876, an estimated 20,000 men in South Carolina were members of rifle clubs.
-Political campaigns were increasingly violent as whites tried to suppress black voting.
+Political campaigns were increasingly violent, with whites trying to suppress black voting.

-Beginning in the mid-1870s, the white supremacist paramilitary group known as the Red Shirts developed chapters in most South Carolina counties.
+Beginning in the mid-1870s, the white-supremacist paramilitary group known as the Red Shirts developed chapters in most South Carolina counties.
 These groups acted as "the military arm of the Democratic Party."
 They marched in parades during campaigns, openly disrupted Republican meetings, and worked to suppress black voting in the state by violence and intimidation.

-Hampton opposed the Radical Republicans' Reconstruction era policies in the Southern United States, especially African Americans being allowed to vote and participate in politics.
+Hampton opposed the Radical Republicans' Reconstruction-era policies in the Southern United States, especially African Americans being allowed to vote and participate in politics.
 He re-entered South Carolina politics in 1876, running in opposition to those policies.
 Hampton, a Democrat, ran against the Republican incumbent governor Daniel Henry Chamberlain.
-The 1876 South Carolina gubernatorial election is thought to be the bloodiest in the state's history.
-The Red Shirts used violence in every county to suppress Black voters.
+After helping to secure a pardon for Martin Delany, an African American who had been the Independent Republican nominee for lieutenant governor in 1874, he was able to obtain Delany's endorsement for the governorship.
+The 1876 South Carolina gubernatorial election was the bloodiest in the state's history.
+The Red Shirts used violence in every county to suppress black voters.
 "An anti-Reconstruction historian later estimated that 150 Negroes were murdered in South Carolina during the campaign."
-Though it seems clear that supporters of Hampton included Red Shirts, prominent Hampton biographer Rod Andrew asserted that there was "no evidence that Hampton himself supported or encouraged that violence."
+Although it seems clear that supporters of Hampton included Red Shirts, prominent Hampton biographer Rod Andrew asserted that there was "no evidence that Hampton himself supported or encouraged that violence."
 Indeed, Benjamin Tillman, the undisputed leader of the Red Shirts, would be instrumental in removing Hampton from his Senate seat in 1890.